eConsent is rapidly becoming the new consent standard for trials

 Considerations

 It is important to consider whether eConsent would be the right fit for your trials as early as possible as it can take several months to set up eConsent from vendor selection to first participant enrollment.
-All strengths and limitations need to be identified.
 It can be a good idea to run a pilot trial before implementing eConsent across the entire organization.

 The organizational impact is important to address as well as site engagement.
 The impact on sites and areas of resistance can be identified as well as methods to be implemented to overcome these.
 The requirements for IRB/IEC submissions should be fully understood and may be different for each country.
 Ways to improve the efficiency of the submission approval process should be identified.